Top Fall Soup Recipes 2022

 Photo courtesy of delish

 Since it’s summertime, outdoor grilling is a fun, seasonally appropriate way to cook fish.
 As opposed to pan-frying, which works best with smaller cuts of fish, grilling is best for hardy, thicker cuts of fish such as tuna, halibut, swordfish, or salmon.
 If it’s your first time firing up the grill, the process can seem intimidating.
 However, grilling fish is simpler than you think.
 First, make sure the grill is clean and oiled.
 Then heat the charcoal for 30 minutes or gas grill for 10 minutes with the lid closed.
 Be sure to heat it on “high” to increase the caramelization and get those classic grill marks on the fish.
-From there, place the fish onto the grill and cook for 4-6 minutes per inch of thickness on each side.
+From there, place the fish on the grill and cook for 4-6 minutes per inch of thickness on each side.

 Poaching